Kelowna International Airport

 Kelowna International Airport is a Canadian airport located approximately 10 minutes or 6.2 NM northeast of Kelowna, British Columbia on Highway 97.

 The single runway airport operates scheduled air service to Vancouver, Victoria, Prince George, Calgary, Edmonton, Toronto, Seattle, Montreal, as well as less frequent seasonal service to Cancún, Puerto Vallarta, Los Cabos, and Phoenix.
 Currently, the airport handles up to 36 commercial departures a day, or approximately 248 departures per week.
 Three major airlines serve the airport: Air Canada, Alaska Airlines, and WestJet.

-In 2018, YLW overtook Victoria International Airport to become Canada's 10th busiest airport by passenger traffic with 2,080,372, representing a 9.9% increase over 2017.
+In 2025, YLW was Canada's 9th busiest airport by passenger traffic, with 2,315,432 passengers, representing a 8.5% increase over 2024.